vincenzooo/pyXsurf/README.md

 ## Status
 This is a release version, modules under preliminary development are excluded.
-I am using my beginner skills with github to keeo it self-consistent.
+I am using my beginner skills with github to keep it self-consistent.

 First version of repository includes a lot of scripts that are not essential or well commented.
 Until documentation is minimal, I want to include only most consolidated functions.